hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/translation_of_writings/722_memoirs_of_european_travel_i.md

 We shall be happy once more to wear our loin-cloth and Dhoti — the native dress.
-Through your grace we shall continue to travel from one end of the country to the other, bare-headed, and barefooted, and heartily eat our habitual food of rice and Dâl with our fingers, right in the Indian fashion.
+Through your grace we shall continue to travel from one end of the country to the other, bare-headed, and barefooted, and heartily eat our habitual food of rice and Dāl with our fingers, right in the Indian fashion.
 Bless the Lord!
 We had well-nigh been tempted by Anglo-Indian fashions and been duped by its glamour.
 We heard it said that no sooner did we give up our native dress, native religion, and